Meeting dates, locations and questions of Council

 Council is committed to allowing access to the Council decision-making process while maintaining good practices to keep people safe, in accordance with public health requirements.

-For those not registered to ask a question or make a statement, the meeting can be watched live via the live streaming page or Facebook.
+We encourage those who are not asking a question of Council or making a Statement to Council, consider watching the meeting live via the live streaming page or Facebook.

 Community members must register their question or statement by: